ozcangul/aspnet-docs/aspnet/data/ef-mvc/complex-data-model.rst

 .. literalinclude::  intro/samples/cu/Models/Student.cs
   :language: c#
-  :linenos:
   :start-after: snippet_DataType
   :end-before:  #endregion
   :emphasize-lines: 3, 12-13

 The ``DataType`` attribute is used to specify a data type that is more specific than the database intrinsic type.
 In this case we only want to keep track of the date, not the date and time.
-The  DataType Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.
-The DataType attribute can also enable the application to automatically provide type-specific features.
-For example, a mailto: link can be created for DataType.EmailAddress, and a date selector can be provided for DataType.Date in browsers that support HTML5.
-The DataType attributes emits HTML 5 data- (pronounced data dash) attributes that HTML 5 browsers can understand.
-The DataType attributes do not provide any validation.
+The  ``DataType`` Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.
+The ``DataType`` attribute can also enable the application to automatically provide type-specific features.
+For example, a ``mailto:`` link can be created for ``DataType.EmailAddress``, and a date selector can be provided for ``DataType.Date`` in browsers that support HTML5.
+The ``DataType`` attribute emits HTML 5 ``data-`` (pronounced data dash) attributes that HTML 5 browsers can understand.
+The ``DataType`` attributes do not provide any validation.

-DataType.Date does not specify the format of the date that is displayed.
+``DataType.Date`` does not specify the format of the date that is displayed.
 By default, the data field is displayed according to the default formats based on the server's CultureInfo.

-The DisplayFormat attribute is used to explicitly specify the date format:
+The ``DisplayFormat`` attribute is used to explicitly specify the date format:

 .. code-block:: c#

  [DisplayFormat(DataFormatString = "{0:yyyy-MM-dd}", ApplyFormatInEditMode = true)]

-The ApplyFormatInEditMode setting specifies that the specified formatting should also be applied when the value is displayed in a text box for editing.
+The ``ApplyFormatInEditMode`` setting specifies that the formatting should also be applied when the value is displayed in a text box for editing.
 (You might not want that for some fields — for example, for currency values, you might not want the currency symbol in the text box for editing.)

-You can use the DisplayFormat attribute by itself, but it's generally a good idea to use the DataType attribute also.
-The DataType attribute conveys the semantics of the data as opposed to how to render it on a screen, and provides the following benefits that you don't get with DisplayFormat:
+You can use the ``DisplayFormat`` attribute by itself, but it's generally a good idea to use the ``DataType`` attribute also.
+The ``DataType`` attribute conveys the semantics of the data as opposed to how to render it on a screen, and provides the following benefits that you don't get with ``DisplayFormat``:

 * The browser can enable HTML5 features (for example to show a calendar control, the locale-appropriate currency symbol, email links, some client-side input validation, etc.).
 * By default, the browser will render data using the correct format based on your locale.

-Run the Student Index page again and notice that times are no longer displayed for the enrollment dates.
+Run the Students Index page again and notice that times are no longer displayed for the enrollment dates.
 The same will be true for any view that uses the Student model.

 .. image:: complex-data-model/_static/dates-no-times.png
    :alt: Students index page showing dates without times

-The StringLengthAttribute
+The StringLength attribute
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also specify data validation rules and validation error messages using attributes.
-The StringLength attribute sets the maximum length  in the database and provides client side and server side validation for ASP.NET MVC.
+The ``StringLength`` attribute sets the maximum length  in the database and provides client side and server side validation for ASP.NET MVC.
 You can also specify the minimum string length in this attribute, but the minimum value has no impact on the database schema.

 Suppose you want to ensure that users don't enter more than 50 characters for a name.
-To add this limitation, add StringLength attributes to the LastName and FirstMidName properties, as shown in the following example:
+To add this limitation, add ``StringLength`` attributes to the ``LastName`` and ``FirstMidName`` properties, as shown in the following example:

 .. literalinclude::  intro/samples/cu/Models/Student.cs
   :language: c#